RishiA10/mgt3745-hw3/context/FEATURES.md

 2. Member availability and academic-conflict information must only be visible when needed for scheduling.
 3. The system must allow leadership to make final scheduling decisions rather than automatically prioritizing one member's conflict over another.
 4. The system only manages practice scheduling and does not manage coursework, grades, or personal academic records.

 ## Acceptance
-Replace examples with criteria for your feature.
-Choose the pattern that fits; HW2 does not require both WHEN and IF.

-- Ubiquitous: When a member submits unavailable times, the system shall [save and display the submitted availability].
+- Ubiquitous: When a member submits unavailable times, the system shall save and display the submitted availability.
-- Event-driven: When [a proposed practice conflicts with submitted availability], the system shall [identify the conflict for team leadership].
+- Event-driven: When a proposed practice conflicts with submitted availability, the system shall identify the conflict for team leadership.
-- State-driven: While [leadership finalizes a practice], the system shall [display the practice date, time, and expected end time to team members].
+- State-driven: While leadership finalizes a practice, the system shall display the practice date, time, and expected end time to team members.
-- Unwanted: If [leadership changes a finalized practice time], then the system shall [update the schedule and notify affected team members].
+- Unwanted: If leadership changes a finalized practice time, then the system shall update the schedule and notify affected team members.
-- Optional: Where [a member updates their availability and it conflicts with a finalized practice], the system shall [identify the conflict without automatically changing the practice].
+- Optional: Where a member updates their availability and it conflicts with a finalized practice, the system shall identify the conflict without automatically changing the practice.

 ## Handoff reflection
-Describe how another reader checked the specification, any ambiguity found, your revisions, and remaining limits.
-If no gap was found, describe the check and its limits.
-Do not invent a gap.

 I reviewed the specification from the perspective of someone who was not involved in the interviews and found that the system still leaves team leadership responsible for resolving scheduling conflicts.
 I revised the specification to make clear that the system identifies conflicts but does not automatically prioritize academic or dance commitments.
 A remaining limitation is determining how far in advance members must submit availability and when a practice schedule should become final.

 ## AI assistance
-Record assistance and how you verified it.
-Do not invent interview evidence.
-Full Delegation Decision Records begin at HW5.

 I used ChatGPT to help organize my findings and structure the specification.
 I did not use AI to create or invent interview evidence.

 ## Verification